Physical Activity in Healthcare SIG

 Sjaan is a Senior Lecturer in Physiotherapy and Senior Research Fellow at the Health and Wellbeing Centre for Research Innovation at The University of Queensland (UQ).
 She is a physiotherapist and worked clinically in in-patient and private practice neurological rehabilitation before being awarded her PhD in 2013.
 Her research focuses on understanding, measuring, and influencing physical activity, with a research program focused on improving physical activity in clinical populations and in healthcare settings, including health promotion by health professionals.
 She is a member of the Australian Physiotherapy Association, a board member for Moving Medicine, co-chair of the Physical Activity in Healthcare Special Interest Group for the Asia Pacific Society for Physical Activity and President-Elect (2022-2024; President 2024-2026) for the International Society for Physical Activity and Health.

-Want to stay up to date with news about Physical Activity in Healthcare across Asia-Pacific?
-Sign up to our mailing list here:
+Want to join the Physical Activity in Healthcare SIG?
+Sign up here: